-- In 2019, the grant program received nearly 1,700 applications and distributed nearly $1.6 million among 159 grant winners developing “quick-action” projects.
+- In 2019, the grant program received nearly 1,700 applications and distributed nearly $1.6 million among 159 grant projects developing “quick-action” projects.

-- In 2020, the program received over 2,800 applications and distributed more than $2.4 million among 184 grant winners, including projects specific to community needs resulting from the COVID-19 pandemic.
+- In 2020, the program received over 2,800 applications and distributed more than $2.4 million among 184 grant projects, including projects specific to community needs resulting from the Coronavirus pandemic.